-(a) Existence; Membership; Terms
+(a) Purpose Existence; Membership; Terms

-There is a Conference of Circuit Judges.
+There shall be is a Conference of Circuit Judges. that represents the interests of the circuit courts and is a policy advisory body to the Chief Judge of the Court of Appeals, the court of Appeals, and other judicial branch agencies in all circuit court matters.
 The Conference consists of the Circuit Administrative Judge of each judicial circuit and one additional circuit court judge from each judicial circuit elected by the incumbent circuit court judges in that circuit.
 The elected members shall serve for a term of two years.
 If a vacancy occurs because an elected member resigns from the Conference, leaves judicial office, or is appointed to another judicial office, the incumbent circuit court judges in that judge's judicial circuit shall elect a replacement member to serve for the balance of the unexpired term.